 Credit Scores Below 650 – Avant

 Avant is an online lending platform that focuses on people with less than perfect credit scores.
-You can have a credit score as low as 580 to qualify.
+You could have a credit score as low as 580 to qualify.
 Avant behaves differently from many traditional lending platforms that focus on this segment.
 There is no prepayment penalty.
 In addition, you can check your rate without hurting your credit score.
 Interest rates range from 9.95% to 36.00%.
 Avant is available in all states except Colorado, Iowa and West Virginia.

 Now we will explain, in more detail, the tricks that you can find hidden in some personal loan contracts.